plake492/liri-bot/README.md

 >  ##### Please note: *"movie-this", "concert-this", and "spotify-this"* will not work.
 The "-" is not needed and will produce and error

+### Here is a video I've made to show LIRI in use: [DEMO VIDEO](https://drive.google.com/file/d/1g-CyQMwLJo-iQRhCuts2fL_f2lYiEFI5/view)

 <br>
 <hr>